Richard Lester: Later films and retirement

-Lester directed the comedy Finders Keepers (1984), starring Michael O'Keefe, Louis Gossett Jr., and Beverly D'Angelo.
-The film was a flop, and it is notable as one of the early films featuring Jim Carrey.
+In 1984, Lester directed the comedy Finders Keepers, starring Michael O'Keefe, Louis Gossett Jr., and Beverly D'Angelo.
+It had a domestic total gross of $1,467,396.
+The film generally received good reviews.
+Richard Freedman in his review published in The Montana Standard found the film to be "wonderfully wacky" and concluded that "a movie consisting almost entirely of pratfalls and sight gags can wear you down after a while, but everybody involved in Finders Keepers ensures, that this is one comedy that makes nobody in the audience a loser or a weeper."

 In 1988, he reunited most of the Three Musketeers cast to film The Return of the Musketeers, released the following year.
 During filming in Spain, actor Roy Kinnear, a close friend of Lester, died after falling from a horse.
-Lester finished the film, then returned only to direct Paul McCartney's concert film Get Back (1991).
+Lester finished the film, then retired from directing.
+He returned only once more to direct Paul McCartney's concert film Get Back (1991).

 In 1993, he presented Hollywood U.K., a five-part series on British cinema in the 1960s for the BBC.

 Director Steven Soderbergh is among many who have called for a reappraisal of Lester's work and influence.
 He wrote Getting Away with It, published in 1999 about Lester's career; the book consists of interviews with Lester.

 In 2012, the British Film Institute awarded Lester a Fellowship, the British film industry's highest honour, in recognition of his work.
 The award was presented in a public ceremony on March 22 at the National Film Theatre, and was followed by a screening of Lester's Robin and Marian.
 The citation for his fellowship recognises that "Richard Lester has created a unique body of work which has enriched the lives of millions with his brilliantly surreal humour and innovative style.
-Although born in America he has lived in Britain for 60 years and created some of the most enduring and influential creations of British cinema."
+Although born in the US, he has lived in Britain for 60 years and created some of the most enduring and influential creations of British cinema."